How to Claim CCA for Your Business Vehicle in Canada

 Also, if you bought a new van for $42,000 to use in your business, this vehicle would apply to CCA Class 10.1.
 However, you would only be able to claim a capital cost of $30,000 plus the applicable GST and PST or HST on $30,000.

 If you bought the van in British Columbia, for instance, where the PST rate is 7%, you would then add:

 - 7% PST on $30,000 = $2,100

-For a total capital cost of $33,600.
-This is the amount you would enter in column 3 of Area B on Form T2125.
+Your total capital cost would be $33,600, which would be entered in column 3 of Area B on Form T2125.

-Tax Tip: If you can, time your new vehicle purchase for the end of your business’s fiscal year.
-That way you get to claim the 50% of CCA cost for that entire tax year (even though you didn’t have the vehicle until near the end) and then get a full 100% CCA cost on the vehicle the next year.
+Also, try to time your new vehicle purchase for the end of your business’s fiscal year.
+That way, you can claim the 50% CCA for that entire tax year, even though you didn’t have the vehicle until near the end, and then get a full 100% CCA cost on the vehicle the next year.